bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 perform the same in every browser.
 All front end developers have shared this frustration at one point or another.

-Truth be told, websites <b>do not** need to look or perform the same in every browser.
+Truth be told, websites <b>do not</b> need to look or perform the same in every browser.
 Exactly how close a website works in each browser is up to you and your level of comfort for a given website.
 If a website receives under half a percent of traffic from Internet Explorer 6 it